michael-pruglo/aesthetics/README.md

 ## Run:

-Run gui app with
+### Run gui app with

 ```bash
 python src/ae_rater.py [path/to/media] [n_cards=2]
 ```
 Where `n_cards` is the number of participants in one match (increase efficiency of rating). <br>
 If `n_cards > 2` then you have to supply results in a string form.
 Each participant has it's own id letter (a,b,c,...).
 The result string consists of words separated by whitespace.
-Each word represents a tier, starting from the winners.
+Each word represents a tier, starting from the winners. <br>
 For example:

 ```
 f ea cb d